dsGitHubRepository/softTestSuiteproj1/README.md

 ### Introduction
 Federal election commission regularly publishes campaign contributions.
 Though identifying individual donors in terms of their $ contributions are important but we will not do it since federal law phohibits that.
+As a data analyst we would rather identify lucrrative time and area for soliciting future donations for similar candidate.

 ### Goal
 This project aims to analyze purchases within the social network of users and detect users like user's id 1, 2, etc showing anomalous behavior i.e.; some shopper (referenced by id) making consecutively huge number of purchases (for a unique "id" and "timestamp") comparing the average trend (parameter: No of purchases, total purchases, etc) be identified as flagged purchase and be reported as